What are Open Educational Resources?

 - Choose an existing Open Educational Resource (see Finding OERs below).

 - Work with us to develop and publish an OER for your course(s).
-Contact John Warren at jwarre13 at gmu.edu to get started.
+Contact Aaron McCollough at amccollo at gmu.edu to get started.

 In conjunction with Deep Web Technologies, University Libraries has developed a search engine that simultaneously queries a number of open educational resource sites.
-In addition to well-known OER repositories like OpenStax or Merlot II, our Metafinder also searches HathiTrust, DPLA, Internet Archive and other sites where valuable open educational materials may be found.
+Used by more than 330+ universities, colleges and organizations, the Mason OER Metafinder searches well-known OER repositories like OpenStax or Merlot II, but also searches Library of Congress, HathiTrust, DPLA, Internet Archive and other sites where valuable but often overlooked open educational materials may be found.

-We’re still adding search targets but today our OER Metafinder searches sixteen sites in real time, returning the top 250 or so hits from each site–in seconds!
+We’re still adding search targets but today our OER Metafinder searches twenty-one sites in real time, returning the top 100 or so hits from each site–in seconds!
 Additional matches continue to trickle in as you begin examining your results.

-Explore the links below for additional information on this OERs:
+Explore the links below for additional information on OERs: